lukehspencer/harvard-cs50ai-projects/README.md

 ## Overview
 0. Search
-   - [Degrees](./degrees/): AI that solves the Six Degrees of Kevin Bacon problem by finding the connections between actors through movies using BFS
+   - [Degrees](./degrees/): AI that solves the Six Degrees of Kevin Bacon problem by finding the connections between any two actors through movies using BFS
    - [Tic-Tac-Toe](./tictactoe/): unbeatable tic-tac-toe AI using minimax algorithm with alpha-beta pruning
 1. Knowledge
    - [Knights](./knights/): solve "Knights and Knaves" logic puzzle games